rbonfichi/monte-carlo-gmp-pharma/chapter01_intro.md

-# Block 1 — What is the Monte Carlo Method?
+# Chapter 1 — What is the Monte Carlo Method?

 **Core idea.** Repeat a computation many times with random inputs to approximate a quantity of interest.